EmuDeck/emudeck.github.io/docs/troubleshooting/steamos/index.md

 Visit the [Cheat Sheet](../../cheat-sheet.md) to learn which BIOS and ROM file types you need.

-In some cases, `.7z` and `.zip` are **not** the correct formats.
+In some cases, `.7z` and `.zip` are **not** correct file formats.

 ***

 ## Are your ROMs or BIOS valid?

 Do you have a good ROM or BIOS dump?
 Corrupt, incomplete, or incorrect ROMs or BIOS can be a common reason why your game does not work.
+Transferring between two systems can be one reason for incomplete ROMs.
+If your ROM works on another machine, that **does not** mean it will work on the Steam Deck if the transfer was incomplete.

 Read [How to Verify ROMs](../../file-management/steamos/file-management.md#how-to-verify-roms) to learn how to verify your ROMs and BIOS.